DIY electrosmog free solar controllers

 A strong Schottki diode (MBR 2045) prevents back flow during the night from the battery into the solar panel and allows using the shunt principle (short circuit).
 The mosfets (eg IRF 1405) controlles the battery from overcharging and regulates the consumers, which must be further protected by a fuse.

-Schottli diode must be protected with a sufficiently large heat sink from overheating.
+The mosfets and the Schottli diode must be protected with a sufficiently large heat sink from overheating.
 The MBR 2545 Schottki diode can tolerate up to 30 A from the solar panels.
 The mosfet IRF 1405 can stand also 30A with good cooling.

-Use big connector blocks and short cables with
+Use big connector blocks and short cables with end terminals and at least 2.5 mm ².

 For the cables to the control board you can use very thin cables.